 - Loyal customers are worth ten times more than a new acquisition

-A knowledge base can help you achieve this, by improving your customer retention.
+These are the major benefits that a knowledge base can help you achieve, by simply improving your customer retention.
 It’s a simple, but efficient, way of meeting your customers’ expectations.

 3. You deliver more consistent customer support

-A knowledge base is available 24/7.
+The core benefit of having a knowledge base is its 24/7 availability.
 Your customers can access information when they need it, from any device.
 They don’t have to wait until the morning to call for support to solve a problem they could have fixed with two clicks.

 If you have an international audience over different time zones, you can provide all your customers with consistent help at any time of day or night.